MooersLab/pymolsnips/README.md

 <hr>
 <h2>  <A name="FASTLINKS2">Supported coding platforms:</A> </h2>

-PyMOL scripts can e coded in electornic notebook, integrated development environments, and text editors.
+PyMOL scripts can e coded in electronic notebook, integrated development environments, and text editors.
 All three types of coding platforms support the use of snippets to varying degrees.

 Note that some text editors use the same library of snippets.